dnsdrs/microCmp/readme.md

 ## Features

-- Create yout CMP notice with
+- Create your CMP notice with
   - A text that includes a link
   - An Accept button
   - A Refuse button